-Trademark opposition is basically filed for opposing a trademark which is advertised in the journal by the trademark registry from registration.
-It is mainly a way to protect your trademark being misused by the others or to stop someone trying to take benefits of your creativity or efforts without your permission.
+A Trademark Opposition is filed for opposing a trademark advertised in the journal by the Trademark Registry from registration.
+It is mainly a way to protect your Trademark from being misused by others or to stop someone from trying to take benefit of your creativity or efforts without your permission.
 For this, the Trade and Merchandise Marks Act of 1958 was introduced by the government, which was repealed by the Trademark Act of 1999 in the year in the Fiftieth Year of the Republic of India.

 A trademark opposition is a legal challenge to the right to register a particular trademark.
-A trademark opposition is instituted by filing a notice of opposition with the Trademark Trial and Appeal Board and paying the required fee.
-The trademark notice of opposition must be filed within 3 months of the date that the trademark application is published for opposition unless a request for an extension of time to oppose is filed with the Board (which is usually instantaneously granted).
+A trademark opposition is instituted by filing a notice of Opposition with the Trademark Trial and Appeal Board and paying the required Trademark Opposition fee.
+The notice of Opposition must be filed within three months of the date the trademark application is published for Opposition unless a request for an extension of time to oppose is filed with the Board (which is usually instantaneously granted).

-A trademark opposition must allege one or more grounds for challenging a trademark application.
+A Brand Logo opposition must allege one or more grounds for challenging a trademark application.
 For example, suppose you want to know how to file an opposition to a trademark application.
 In that case, this can be done by someone who owns prior rights in an identical or confusingly similar trademark.
-But, trademark applications can also be challenged on a number of other grounds.
+But, trademark applications can also be challenged on a number of other trademark opposition grounds.

-For instance, oppositions may be based on the opposer’s belief that the trademark is merely descriptive, deceptively misdescriptive, generic, functional, or likely to dilute the distinctive quality of the opposer’s famous trademark.
-In addition to alleging a valid ground for opposition, the opposer needs to show that it has standing to oppose the application.
-In other words, the opposer must allege in the notice of opposition that it has a direct and personal stake in the outcome of the proceeding and that it could be harmed by the registration of the trademark.
+For instance, the Opposition may be based on the opposer’s belief that the Trademark can be merely descriptive, deceptively misdescriptive, generic, functional, or likely to dilute the distinctive quality of the opposer’s famous Trademark.
+In addition to alleging a valid ground for Opposition, the opposer must show it has the standing to oppose the application.
+In other words, the opposer must allege in the notice of Trademark Opposition that it has a direct and personal stake in the outcome of the proceeding and that the registration of the Trademark could harm it.

-Shortly after a notice of opposition is filed, the Board will institute the opposition proceeding, assign it a proceeding number, and notify both parties of the schedule the opposition will follow.
+Shortly after a notice of Trademark Opposition is filed, the Board will institute the opposition proceeding, assign it a proceeding number, and notify both parties of the schedule the Opposition will follow.
 This schedule informs the parties of many important dates and deadlines by which certain actions must be taken.
-However, the schedule can be quite easily amended through mutual agreement between the parties and approval by the Board.
+However, the schedule can be easily amended through mutual agreement between the parties and approval by the Board.

-The term “Trademark Opposition” is an objection filed by a third party against a trademark’s registration within the time period in which the trademark in question is residing in the journal.
-In order to file a trademark opposition notice, the aggrieved person – the one who is opposing the registration of a trademark – has to establish one of the following grounds:
+The term “Trademark Opposition” is an objection filed by a third party against a trademark’s registration within the period in which the Trademark in question resides in the journal.
+To file a trademark opposition notice, the aggrieved person – the one who is opposing the registration of a trademark – has to establish one of the following grounds:

 The issuer of a trademark Opposition notice is a third party.